-When it comes to finding the right dog backpack, shopping can be rough.
+When it comes to finding the right dog backpack, shopping can be a bit confusing.
 With so many brands, styles, and features you may be finding yourself overwhelmed with decisions.

 As dog owners who love to hike, we’ve been there too.
 Outfitting your furry friend can be stressful, but it doesn’t have to be.

-To lend you a helping hand, we rounded up the best dog backpacking packs around as well as created this user-friendly guide to make purchasing a breeze.
+To lend you a helping hand, we rounded up the best dog packs we could find and created this guide to make choosing a breeze.

 Here’s what’s to come in this article: